General List Telekinesis and Psychokinesis in Movies and Television

 , TV series (1998): was a British (BBC produced) fictional children's show about twins who went on holiday (vacation) with their uncle, whom they discovered was an alien protecting a magic box that opened a gateway to his home planet.
 The uncle had TK powers.
 The series ran 10 episodes.

-, Movie (2014 est.): about a group of friends whose boat whose mysteriously sinks while on an outdoor adventure, leaving them with no supplies and strange happenings including telekinesis.
+, Movie (2014 est.): about a group of friends whose boat whose mysteriously sinks while on an ocean fishing trip, leaving them with no supplies and increasingly strange happenings including telekinesis.
 Genre: documentary-style (found footage) suspense/horror/paranormal thriller.
 Director: Todd Colby Pliss.
 Writers: Todd Colby Pliss & Steve Stevens, Jr. Producers: Todd Colby Pliss, Steve Stevens, Jr. Executive producer: James A. Conrad.
 Status: in development.
 IMDb

 Lois & Clark: The New Adventures of Superman